Skip to main content

 Getting started

-We love welcoming new faces into the centre and showcasing everything that makes Granville Children’s Centre unique.
+We love welcoming new faces and showing what makes Granville Children’s Centre special.

-If you are interested in enrolling your child, please fill out an Application for Care Form and email it to us using the link below.
-You can call us on 02 7921 6842 to organise a walk-through and meet and greet with the team.
+If you are interested in enrolling your child, please fill out an Application for Care Form [PDF, 1.7 MB] and email it to us using the link below.
+You can call us on [02 7921 6842](tel: 0279216842) to organise a walk-through and meet and greet with the team.

 You’re also welcome to call us to ask about availability.
 If there are no vacancies, we can add your child to the waiting list.